ligato/docs/docs/plugins/connection-plugins.md

 ### Plugin API

-Application plugins can handle GRPC requests as follows:
+Application plugins can handle gRPC requests as follows:

 - The GRPC Plugin starts the GRPC server + net listener in its own goroutine
 - Plugins register their handlers with the `GRPC Plugin`.
-To service GRPC requests, a plugin must implement a handler function and register it at a given URL path using the `RegisterService` method.
+To service gRPC requests, a plugin must implement a handler function and register it at a given URL path using the `RegisterService` method.
 The GRPC Plugin uses an GRPC request multiplexer from `grpc/Server`.
-- GRPC Server routes GRPC requests to their respective registered handlers using the `grpc/Server`.
+- GRPC Server routes gRPC requests to their respective registered handlers using the `grpc/Server`.

 ![grpc][grpc-image]
 <p style="text-align: center; font-weight: bold">GRPC Plugin API</p>